 It is extremely difficult to consider all of these dimensions without a deep understanding of all aspects of a resource, the industry that exploits it, and the people that make up that industry.
 Sustainable Sushi is not an attempt to do so.
-Rather, this book concentrates on the environmental dimensions of the sushi industry.
+Rather, this site concentrates on the environmental dimensions of the sushi industry.
 I acknowledge that this does not address all the components of sustainability, but I feel that it is an important and appropriate place to start.

 We live in a society that is only now beginning to take the concept of sustainability seriously.
 Learning to live with it in mind will not be easy, but we must start now, regardless of the discomfort, if we are to save the last vestiges of our once-great fisheries.